 - Insert data to fill disks to ~30% full.

 - Wait for compactions to complete and EBS burst credits to regenerate.

 - Run a 2-hour test with a mix of 10 inserts: 10 simple queries: 1 range query.
 Quorum consistency was used for all operations.
-The stress spec we used for these tests here is located at:

 As with any generic benchmarking, results for different data models or application may vary significantly from the benchmark.
 However, we have found this workload to be a good test that models a range of use cases and is a good basis for comparison of relative performance.